sma-software/openviriato.algorithm-platform.py-client/doc/notes.md

 * Possessions

 ###### Questions:
+> resolved -
-> resolved - what to return, when there is no return? return an empty list, None ...
+> * what to return, when there is no return? return an empty list, None ...
-* Generate Objects from JSON, ok? is it sufficient to just check the content?
+> * Generate Objects from JSON, ok? is it sufficient to just check the content? ->
+> no we want to have full support for the users, which means we have to implement them cleanly
-* Update Train Time: Perform update node by node --> in the example of the API it seems to be that way? --> Updates with list are possible and required!
+> * Update Train Time: Perform update node by node --> in the example of the API it seems to be that way? --> Updates with list are possible and required!
+>

+* What to do with time and datetime? cast them to python types?
+* In the API Doc, there are sometimes Bodies with CamelCase and With kebabCase, e.g.
+"trainPathNodeID" and "TrainPathNodeID"

+###### Second Review

+- No need to check what comes from the platform, no assertions required
+- Remove assertions which check data from AlgoPlat!
+- Split Test such that in and output are tested independently
+- Refactor code and especially the tests

 ###### Firs Review Feedback: